- Home

 - Type of felt being used

-- Lumber sheathing with a minimum thickness of five-eighths of an inch
+- Lumber sheathing a minimum thickness of 5/8"

-Decking should be checked by the contractor before submitting an application.
+- Decking should be check by contractor before submitting application.
 The decking inspection is to verify the thickness so you may proceed with the new felt and shingles.
-If the thickness is not met then the contractor/homeowner will have to contact the insurance company to get approved.
+If thickness is not met then contractor/homeowner will have to contact insurance company to get approved.

 -